 Students will be paying you for their books.
-The church may also make a regular donation to the NLC university.
+The church may also make a regular donation to the CBLT Center.
 Maybe some individuals give you a financial gift.
-That is fine, provided you tell the NLC university leaders about it.
+That is fine, provided you tell the CBLT Center leaders about it.
 And they will write a thank you letter to these people.
 This way you are "above the board."
 You are clear financially.
 Nobody thinks that you are doing something secretly with money.

-D. Dates-Schedules.
+D. Dates-Schedules

 Establish all dates for the whole course.
-Regarding the winter schedule find out the impossible meeting days due to denomination conferences, holidays, weather, etc.
+Regarding the winter schedule find out the impossible meeting days - denomination conferences, holidays, weather, etc.

-E. A written trip report.
+E. A \\\\\ trip report